mikeizbicki/cmc-csci046/topic_00_unix/git.md

 # Unix/Git Tutorial

 This tutorial will walk you through how basic unix and git commands work.
+It will prepare you to complete the first quiz in the class.

 You should complete this tutorial on the lambda server by typing all commands within code blocks into your terminal.

 ## Creating your first repo